 The term 'intersex' does not describe a person's gender identity (man, woman, neither or both).
 A person with an intersex variation may identify as a man, woman, neither or both.

 Visibility is vital.
-Show your support on the water, the banks or in the boardroom.
+Show your support in your workplace.

 prideinsport.com.au/shop/